 She holds a degree in Community and Environment, and in Marketing from the University of Wollongong, with a Diploma in Project Management from the University of New England.

-He is a current Board Member of Pejar Local Aboriginal Land Council and has served on the board in various roles such as Chairperson, Deputy Chairperson and Officer bearer continually since 2004.
+He is one of the longest-serving Board Members of Pejar Local Aboriginal Land Council and has served on the board in various roles such as Chairperson, Deputy Chairperson and Officer bearer continually since 2004 to 2021.

 With a passion for research and statistics, Georgia is an authentic youth mental health champion with a deep understanding of the kinds of barriers and issues faced by young people in accessing mental health services.